cran/tibbletime/README.md

 There are a number of functions that were designed specifically for `tbl_time` objects.
 Some of them are:

-1.  `time_filter` - Succinctly filter a tbl\_time object by date.
+1.  `time_filter()` - Succinctly filter a tbl\_time object by date.

-2.  `time_summarise` - Similar to dplyr::summarise but with the added benefit of being able to summarise by a time period such as "yearly" or "monthly".
+2.  `time_summarise()` - Similar to dplyr::summarise but with the added benefit of being able to summarise by a time period such as "yearly" or "monthly".

-3.  `tmap` - The family of tmap functions transform a tbl\_time input by applying a function to each column at a specified time interval.
+3.  `tmap()` - The family of tmap functions transform a tbl\_time input by applying a function to each column at a specified time interval.

-4.  `as_period` - Convert a tbl\_time object from daily to monthly, from minute data to hourly, and more.
+4.  `as_period()` - Convert a tbl\_time object from daily to monthly, from minute data to hourly, and more.
 This allows the user to easily aggregate data to a less granular level.

-5.  `time_collapse` - When time\_collapse is used, the index of a tbl\_time object is altered so that all dates that fall in a period share a common date.
+5.  `time_collapse()` - When time\_collapse is used, the index of a tbl\_time object is altered so that all dates that fall in a period share a common date.

+6.  `rollify()` - Modify a function so that it calculates a value (or a set of values) at specific time intervals.
+This can be used for rolling averages and other rolling calculations inside the `tidyverse` framework.

+7.  `create_series()` - Use shorthand notation to quickly initialize a `tbl_time` object containing a `date` column with a regularly spaced time series.

 To look at just a few: